September 15th, 2020

 Holly and Bill have worked extensively with EFT for grief created by loss and trauma.
 We have examples to share of its effectiveness, but to maintain anonymity, we have changed the details.
 Holly worked with a woman who lost her child.
 For over ten years she sat on her sofa isolated, depressed, and nonfunctional, doing little but watching TV.
 After one session of EFT, her grief cycle was broken, and the next week she started a job search, embarking on a new and rewarding phase of life.

-In another case, Holly worked with a man who had felt a sense of guilt his entire life.
+In another case, Holly worked with a man who felt guilt his entire life.
 He was always apologizing but didn’t know why.
 EFT helped him remember a key aspect of a tragic incident in his childhood.
-He recalled that when his brother was hit and killed by a car, he—only a boy then—hid in his closet, taking on the trauma and guilt of his brother’s death.
-With time he forgot about his reaction, but his buried grief and guilt unconsciously affected his life.
+He recalled that when his brother was hit and killed by a car, he—only a boy then—hid in his closet, taking on the trauma and guilt over his brother’s death.
+With time, he forgot about his reaction, but his buried grief and guilt unconsciously affected his life.

-Grief when left untreated can stay with a person a lifetime.
-We both had parents who never fully healed from the traumas of World War Two.
+Grief, when left untreated, can stay with a person for a lifetime.
+We both had parents who never fully healed from their World War Two traumas.
 Holly’s father was the only soldier to survive in battle when a grenade hit his unit.
 Bill’s mother was just one of two girls in a large group who survived the bombing of the railroad station in Dresden, Germany.
-Both parents suffered from lifelong survivor’s guilt.
+Both of their parents suffered from lifelong survivor’s guilt.

 So, we are gratified to expose you to the powerful tool of EFT and the professional help available online or in-person to aid with grief.